TheAgentCompany/TheAgentCompany/docs/SETUP.md

 Occasionally, you might see some service stuck in a not ready state.
 Server issue is usually not too concerning from evaluation correctness perspective, as task images all contain health check logic in their initialization scripts.
+They do need human intervention to recover at times.
+Please find common issues and troubleshooting guide below.

 ## Plane not ready